lostechies/blog/_derickbailey/2013-09-23-getting-audio-file-information-with-htmls-file-api-and-audio-element.md

 Most of the file information that I need can be gathered with the [HTML File API](http://www.w3.org/TR/FileAPI/).
 File name, size and content type, for example, can be pulled from this easily.
 The only thing you need is a <file> input element and a little bit of JavaScript (jQuery in this case).

-[gist id=6670383 file=fileInfo.html]
+{% gist 6670383 fileInfo.html %}

-[gist id=6670383 file=fileInfo.js]
+{% gist 6670383 fileInfo.js %}

 When the &#8220;change&#8221; event on the file input fires, you can grab the file information using the .files attribute of the input element.
 In this case, I&#8217;m using jQuery to capture the &#8220;change&#8221; event, but I&#8217;m grabbing the e.currentTarget directly after that.
 This gives me the HTML file input element, which has the .files attribute on it.
 This attribute is an array of files, for scenarios where you are selecting multiple files.
 In this case, there is only a single file selected so I&#8217;m grabbing the first item in the array.

 Once I have the file object, I can get the .name, .size and .type information and populate the HTML in my document, store these in <input> fields, or do whatever else I need to do with them.
 But while this information is great, it isn&#8217;t enough.
 I need to know the song duration as well, so that podcasters uploading an mp3 file to SignalLeaf won&#8217;t have to manually enter the song duration.